tianzheng4/Distributionally-Adversarial-Attack/README.md

 We design a new first-order attack algorithm by generalizing PGD on the space of data distributions and learning an adversarial distribution that maximally increases the generalization risk of a model, namely Distributionally Adversarial Attack (DAA).
 Our DAA attack achieves outstanding attack success rates on those state-of-the-art defense models.
 Our paper link is https://arxiv.org/abs/1808.05537 (Authors: *Tianhang Zheng, Changyou Chen, Kui Ren*)

 There are 2 attack versions, i.e., DAA-BLOB and DAA-DGF.
-Our code is written based on https://github.com/MadryLab/mnist_challenge
+Our code is written based on MadryLab's code: https://github.com/MadryLab/mnist_challenge

 ### Running the code
 - `python blob_rand.py`: DAA-BLOB attack